ragebflame/ragebflame.github.io/_posts/2021-11-14-checking-fail2ban-jails.md

    `- Banned IP list:   <redacted IPs...>
 ```

 This particular output is from a Pihole.
-For more information on configuring jails see [this forum post](https://discourse.pi-hole.net/t/securing-pihole/1155/7) over on the Pihole discource.
+For more information on configuring jails for a Pihole instance, see [this forum post](https://discourse.pi-hole.net/t/securing-pihole/1155/7) over on the Pihole discource.

 I tend to run this script using Ansible across all my local machines that have external services exposed.
 I'm hoping to detail that in an upcoming blog post.